6. 20TH CENTURY

 3. FIRST HALF OF THE 20TH CENTURY

-First avant-garde movements (Futurism, Dadaism, Dodecaphonism) broke with traditional music.
+First avant-garde movements broke with traditional music.
 Many composers felt that the tonal system had been used for so long that it was time to try something different.

-• Futurism: it was a brief movement born in Italy.
-It introduced noise and machines from modern societies in music.
-Main composers were Russolo, Varèse (Ionisation) and Honnegger.
+Futurism: brief Italian movement that introduced noise and machines from modern societies in music.
+E.g. Russolo, Varèse and Honnegger.

 «A racing automobile with its bonnet adorned with great tubes like serpents with explosive breath... a roaring motor car which seems to run on machine-gun fire, is more beautiful than the Victory of Samothrace.»

-• Dadaism: it was a brief movement mainly developed in Germany, France and USA.
-It rejected all established forms of art.
+Dadaism: brief movement developed in Germany, France and USA that rejected all established forms of art.
 It anticipated later movements like aleatoric music.
-Kurt Schwitters stands out.
+E.g. Kurt Schwitters.

 Varèse - Ionisation